Of all the psychological and spiritual tools out there, Internal Family Systems (IFS) is one of the most powerful.

 - Practice self-love in conjunction with mirror work

-- Use art to express your inner Self – I recommend drawing mandalas
+- Use art to express your inner Self (drawing mandalas is a wonderful place to start)

-- Make space for introspective journaling to increase inner clarity
+- Make space for introspective and reflective journaling to increase inner clarity

 - Connect with your inner Spiritual Guide part to help you stay Soul-centered (you can do this through a self-guided meditation)